SCUT-IEL/CMAA/README.md

 ## Getting Started

-These files are extracted from the project stream and contain the complete model and some training parameters.
-Users need to write training and test code, and use private or public data sets in order to run the project.
+These files are extracted from the project stream, wchich contain the complete model and some training parameters.
+In order to run the project, users need to write training and testing code, and use private or public datasets.

 The public [DTU dataset](https://doi.org/10.5281/zenodo.1199011) is used in the paper.
-The data set itself comes with matlab processing program, please adjust it according to your own needs.
+The dataset itself comes with matlab processing program, please adjust it according to your own needs.

 ## Paper